-We identified one unadjusted audit difference in the draft financial statements which management has chosen not to adjust.
-We ask that the rationale as to why it is not corrected be approved by the Audit Committee and included in the Letter of Representation.

-The aggregated impact of the unadjusted audit difference is £2,185,576.
-We agree with management's assessment that the impact is not material.
-Details can be found in Section 5 Audit Differences.
+At the time of writing this report, we identified one unadjusted audit difference in the draft financial statements which management has chosen not to adjust.
+We ask that they be corrected or a rationale as to why they are not corrected be approved by the Audit Committee and included in the Letter of Representation.
+The aggregated impact of unadjusted audit differences is £391,000.
+We agree with management's assessment that the impact is not material to financial statements overall.